Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Minimal invariant grand unification theory

 where $\epsilon=\alpha_H+i \alpha_A,~\widetilde{\alpha}_c=\alpha_c-\arg\epsilon$.
-In analog to $c_{\alpha\beta}$ in 2HDM~\cite{Gunion:2002zf}, $\epsilon$ encodes the decoupling limit, that one can rewrite it as $\widehat{\lambda}v^2/m_H^2$, where $\widehat{\lambda}$ is a dimensionless coupling.
+In analog to $c_{\alpha\beta}$ in 2HDM~\cite{Gunion:2002zf}, $\epsilon$ encodes the decoupling limit so that one can rewrite it as $\widehat{\lambda}v^2/m_H^2$, where $\widehat{\lambda}$ is a dimensionless coupling.
 When $m_H$ is large enough, $\epsilon$ goes to zero so the discovered 125 GeV Higgs becomes exactly SM-like.
-On the other hand, since we are working within a non-decoupled theory, $m_H$ is bounded to around 500 GeV.
-As a consistency requirement, $\widehat{\lambda}$ must therefore be small, while $m_H$ tending toward its maximal possible value.
+On the other hand, since we are working within a nondecoupled theory, $m_H$ is bounded to around 500 GeV.
+As a consistency requirement, $\widehat{\lambda}$ must therefore be small, while $m_H$ is tending toward its maximal possible value.
 The low-energy theory likely lies right at the edge where the perturbative expansion breaks down, similar to recent concerns about the UV regime~\cite{Jarkovska:2023zwv, Milagre:2024wcg}.
-Fortunately, these potentially non-perturbative effects are flavour conserving and therefore do not overwhelm our predictions regarding flavor structures.
+Fortunately, these potentially nonperturbative effects are flavor conserving and therefore do not overwhelm our predictions regarding flavor structures.